hebozhe/Lej/README.md

 ## **Variables**
-Lej assigns variables via the statement format `<TYPE> <NAME> is <VALUE>;` The variable type must be declared the first time it is used and it must never be declared again. (e.g., `Z a is 5; a is a + 1;`)
+Lej assigns variables via the statement format `<TYPE> <NAME> is <VALUE>;` The variable type must be declared the first time it is used and it must never be declared again. (e.g., `int16 a is 5; a is a + 1;`)

 ## **Control Structures**
 There are three control structures in Lej: conditionals, functions, and do-times loops.